 Eventually, the Christian defenders did begin to gain victories, and under strong leadership and innovations of their own they began to turn back the Viking tide.
 Gradually, the Vikings began converting to Christianity; but they did not immediately abandon the spiritual dimensions of their warlike nature.
 One of the most celebrated Vikings of all time was Herald Hardrada, a Christian Varangian long in Byzantine service, and the self-made king of Norway.
 In the songs and sagas celebrating Herald’s amazing valor combined with appalling violence and rapine, we see the poets reflecting the mindset of the day by sharing this glory (rather perversely) with Christ rather than Odin (Howarth, 1977).

 Herald Hardrada’s glorious death in battle marked the end of Viking Age in 1066; but part of his legacy is the demonstration that while beliefs and ways of life change over time, the Viking ethos of unshakable valor remains the greatest of weapons.

 David Gray Rodgers is a career fire officer who holds a bachelor’s degree in history and a master’s in business administration.
-He has published several books, including 2017’s Usurper: a Novel of the Fall of Rome.
+He has published several books, including Sons of Vikings: A Legendary History of the Viking Age (an excellent historic book on Vikings) and Usurper: a Novel of the Fall of Rome.